superkraft-io/rezonant/README.md

 ### My plugin builds but doesn't show up
 This is likely due to the plugin ID being the same as another plugin installed on your computer.
 Change the plugin ID and try again.

+### I refresh the frontend of the plugin, but some frontend code is not reloaded (none bundling)
+Just close the plugin window and re-open it again.
+This will force reloading all assets.